alliance-genome/agr_curation_schema/README.md

 To regenerate python, java, jsonschema, etc. locally, run `make` from the command line.
 Two other important targets exist in the Makefile for this repository: stage and test.
-Stage moves all the assembled artifacts that are generated in a non-checked-in directory (`target` directory) into the top of the repository for easier finding and for easier packaging of these artifacts.  `stage` is executed as part of the build targets in the Makefile via github actions (GA) and so developers can ignore these targets in favor of automated builds via GA.
+Stage moves all the assembled artifacts that are generated in a non-checked-in directory (`target` directory) into the top of the artifacts directory (`/generated/`) for easier discoverability and packaging of these artifacts and to enable ignoring these during PR review.
+`stage` is executed as part of the build targets in the Makefile via github actions (GA) and so developers can ignore these targets in favor of automated builds via GA.

 To make a schema change and test your changes: